Fusion systems on bicyclic 2-groups: Bicyclic -groups

+It can be seen that the group $C_{2^m}\wr C_2$ is in fact bicyclic.
 Observe that Theorem~5.3 in \cite{CravenGlesser} provides another nonnilpotent fusion system on $C_{2^m}\wr C_2$.
 For the rest of this paper we consider the case where the bicyclic, nonmetacyclic $2$-group $P$ has no $\mathcal{F}$-essential subgroup of rank $2$.
-Notice that Janko defines commutators in \cite{Janko} differently than we do.